bela127/wedance/README.md

 > https://wedance.vip/ – community platform for dancers

 ## Built with
+In this section all frameworks and technologies used in this Project are listed.

 - [Nuxt.js](https://nuxtjs.org) – Vuejs framework, which is used as Static Site Generator.
 - [Tailwind CSS](https://tailwindcss.com/) – utility-first CSS framework.